 ... "you have an interest in the big picture of economics and society," Bischoff says.
 Whether it's trade conflict, Brexit, financial bubble, debt crisis, bank bailout or unemployment: Students should read the business news out of genuine interest.

 First-year students are introduced to a mathematical-abstract model world at an early stage, which takes up a lot of space in their studies.
 Equations and curve discussions are constant companions, and while interest in economic policy issues is important, the basics often have little to do with them at first.
 It takes time to actually apply the material to current issues.
 Those who have no problem with mathematics and like to think systematically and abstractly have an advantage.
 It is best to take a look at a textbook on microeconomics or macroeconomics to get an initial idea.

 Is there a numerus clausus?

-At around 60 percent of the universities there is a numerus clausus.
+There are admission restrictions (numerus clausus) at about half of the universities that offer the subject.
 Often it is in the higher grades range.